-A new measurement method for continuous detection of bed forms in movable bed laboratory experiments is presented and tested.
-The device consists of a line laser coupled to a 3‐D camera, which makes use of triangulation.
-This allows to measure bed forms during morphodynamic experiments, without removing the water from the flume.
-A correction is applied for the effect of laser refraction at the air‐water interface.
+A new measurement method for continuous detection of bed forms in movable bed laboratory experiments is presented and tested, which allows to measure bed forms during morphodynamic experiments, making use of a line laser and a 3-D camera.
 We conclude that the absolute measurement error increases with increasing flow velocity, its standard deviation increases with water depth and flow velocity, and the percentage of missing values increases with water depth.
-Although 71% of the data is lost in a pilot moving bed experiment with sand, still high agreement between flowing water and dry bed measurements is found when a robust LOcally weighted regrESSion (LOESS) procedure is applied.
+The quality of the data remains high when a robust LOESS filter is used.
 This is promising for bed form tracking applications in laboratory experiments, especially when lightweight sediments like polystyrene are used, which require smaller flow velocities to achieve dynamic similarity to the prototype.
-This is confirmed in a moving bed experiment with polystyrene.

-This replication dataset contains the data of the the flume experiment and the Matlab scripts to process line laser scanner data and to perform statistical analysis. https://dataverse.nl/dataset.xhtml?persistentId=hdl:10411/YACJ6D.
+The supporting dataset of the the flume experiment and the Matlab scripts to process line laser scanner data and to perform statistical analysis. https://dataverse.nl/dataset.xhtml?persistentId=hdl:10411/YACJ6D.

 The numerical implementation of the LOESS algorithm in Matlab and C++ is open source and can be found on https://github.com/bartverm.

 Morphological patterns at the intake of a side channel over an oblique sill